google/zetasql/docs/functions-and-operators.md

 However, if you initialize sketches with the `DISTINCT` clause and merge them, the resulting sketch may still contain duplicates.

+**Supported Argument Types**

++ `sketch`: `BYTES` KLL sketch

+**Return Type**

+KLL sketch as `BYTES`

 **Example**

+The following query initializes two KLL sketches from five rows of data each.
+Then it merges these two sketches into a new sketch, also as `BYTES`.
+Both input sketches have the same underlying data type and precision.

 ```sql
 SELECT KLL_QUANTILES.MERGE_PARTIAL(kll_sketch) AS merged_sketch